cburki/docker-sshd/README.md

 Configure the image
 -------------------

-You can configure the SSH root password and authorized key with the following environment variables.
+The following environment variables could be used to configure the users.

- - SSH_PASSWORD : The root password.
+ - SSH_PASSWORD : The password for root and given user.
+No password is set when not specified.
- - SSH_AUTHORIZED_KEY : Your public key that will be added to the authorized key file of the root user.
+ - SSH_AUTHORIZED_KEY : Your public key that will be added to the authorized key file of the root and given user.
+ - SSH_USER : An optional user that will be created.

-You will not be able to log into this container if you do not provide at least one of these variables.
-Be careful to set a strong password for the root access because it has full access to the volumes you specify to mount when running the container.
+You will not be able to log into this container if you do not provide at least SSH_PASSWORD or SSH_AUTHORIZED_KEY.
+Be careful to set a strong password for the users because they have full access to the volumes you specify to mount when running the container.
+When he user SSH_USER is created, the SSH_PASSWORD and SSH_AUTHORIZED_KEY are also set for this user.

 Run the image